jhpyle/docassemble/_docs/background.md

 that you can run background tasks regardless of whether [`multi_user`] is set to `True` or `False`.

+There is two important things to understand about [actions] invoked through `background_action()`:

+#.
+Background actions are not capable of asking the user any
+   questions.
+Before calling [`background_action()`], you need to make sure that all of the variables the [action] needs to gather from the user by asking [`question`]s have been defined.
-There is one important factor about [actions] invoked through `background_action()`, which is that any changes made to variables by a background action will not be remembered after the action finishes.
+#.
+Any changes made to variables by a background action will not be
+   remembered after the action finishes.
 In order to communicate back to the interview, you need to use [`background_response()`] or [`background_response_action()`] (discussed below).

-This limitation exists because background actions are intended to run at the same time the user is answering questions in the interview.
+Your background action is prevented from saving changes to the variables because background actions are intended to run at the same time the user is answering questions in the interview.
 If the background process starts at 3:05 p.m. and finishes at 3:10 p.m., but the user answers five questions between 3:05 p.m. and 3:10 p.m., the user's changes would be overwritten if the background process saved its changes at 3:10 p.m.

 The [`background_response()`] function is the simplest way to return a value to the interview, but you may want to use [`background_response_action()`] if you want to make permanent changes to the interview variables based on the code that is run in the background.

+Also, even if you are not interested in obtaining any results from the background action, and are only interested in the action's side effects, it is a good practice to end the [action] with a call to `background_response()` (with no arguments).
+If you follow this practice, you will have an easier time debugging problems with your background actions.

 ## <a name="background_response"></a>background_response()